IanChristopherTandog/Marci-Metzger-Real-Estate/README.md

 ### 1. Header
 - Sticky, responsive navigation with **logo, menu items, and Call button**.
-- Desktop: horizontal nav with hover effects.
+- Desktop: horizontal navigation with hover effects.
 - Mobile: burger menu opens a **full-screen modal** with smooth animations.
-- Automatically closes the mobile menu when resizing to desktop.
+- Mobile menu automatically closes when resizing to desktop.

 ### 2. Hero
 - Full-screen background image with gradient overlay.
 - Prominent headline: **MARCI METZGER**.
 - Call-to-action buttons: “Browse Listings” and “Get in Touch”.
 - Smooth scroll to sections on click.
-- Responsive typography and drop shadows for readability.
+- Responsive typography with drop shadows for readability.

 ### 3. Search Bar
 - Interactive search form for filtering listings.
 - Filters: Location, Type, Sort By, Bedrooms, Baths, Price Range.
-- Background image with rounded card style for separation.
+- Background image with rounded card design for separation.
 - Responsive grid layout for desktop and mobile.

 ### 4. Meet the Realtor
-- Introduction to **Marci Metzger**, the real estate professional.
+- Introduction to **Marci Metzger**.
-- Professional styling, image, and brief biography.
+- Professional styling with image and brief biography.

 ### 5. Services
 - Highlights the services provided.
 - Card-based layout for clarity.
-- Interactive hover effects for better UX.
+- Interactive hover effects for improved user experience.

 ### 6. Get Sold
 - Section for property selling features or call-to-action.
 - Engaging buttons to contact or list a property.
-- Clear, professional layout.
+- Clean, professional layout.

 ### 7. Gallery
 - Image gallery showcasing properties or real estate projects.
 - Responsive image grid with spacing and fade-in animations.
-- Placeholder for dynamic content in future.
+- Placeholder for dynamic content in future versions.

 ### 8. Partners
-- Showcase of partner logos in a horizontal line.
+- Showcase of partner logos in a horizontal layout.
 - Fade-in animation on scroll.
 - Even spacing and responsive scaling for all devices.